NavneetKanna/blog/_posts/2025-06-18-Transformers.md

 value = nn.Linear(4, 2, bias=False)     # value.weight.shape = (2, 4)
 ```

-The input shape that is fed into each head remains the same, ie, (2, 6, 4).
+The input that is fed into each head remains the same, ie, (2, 6, 4).
 So lets feed this into the attention head and see what happens

 ```python
 inp = (2, 6, 4)